Yelp/undebt/docs/source/cli.rst

       --pattern path, -p path
                             paths to pattern definition files
       --extension ext, -e ext
-                            extensions of files to be modified when using searching a directory (exclude ".", e.g. "py" instead of ".py")
-      --multiprocess processes, -m processes
+                            extensions of files to be modified when searching a directory (exclude ".", e.g. "py" instead of ".py") --multiprocess processes, -m processes
                             number of processes to run in parallel (default is 16) --verbose